Autonomous Recordation Agent

 3. Discrepancy Detection

-Each verified item is compared against the local ledger.
+Each verified item is compared against local records.
 If the reported value differs by more than the configured tolerance (1% by default), the agent escalates.

 4. SLA Monitoring